Securityboat/securityboat.github.io/docs/Other/Hardware Security/Raspberry Pi/honeypot-using-raspberry-pi-and-opencanary..md

 here are the steps to get [app password](https://support.google.com/accounts/answer/185833).

-**Note:** If you see the following error message while starting opencanary.
+**Note** If you see the following error message while starting opencanary.
 Just open configuration file again and check if there is brackets or commas are missing and add them if missing.

 ![](../../../attachments/19.png)